keithledgerwood/WICLab-guide/v2/01-introduction.md

 This Lab Guide will provide you with step-by-step instructions that you need to follow to complete the hands-on exercise and get practical experience with Okta’s Workforce Identity Cloud.

-In this workshop, you will complete the following use cases:
+In this workshop, you will complete a series of Workforce Identity related challenges:

 1. Onboard New Team Member
 -  Setup: